Best noise-canceling true wireless earbuds of 2020

-Active noise cancellation (ANC) has long been the pinnacle of headphone technology.
-ANC headphones electronically counteract ("cancel" out) external noise by creating a mirror image sound wave.
-The technology works best in environments with a sustained din, such as the droning of a jet engine -- which is why Bose ANC headphones became an airport status symbol over the course of the past couple of decades.
+Active noise cancellation has long been the pinnacle of headphone technology.
+ANC headphones electronically counteract (or "cancel" out) external noise by producing a mirror image sound wave.
+The technology works best in environments with a sustained din, like the droning of a jet engine -- which is why Bose ANC headphones became a status symbol at airports over the course of the past couple of decades.

-The technology used to be restricted to full-size around-the-ear headphones, but in just the past couple of years, it's been shrunken down to earbud size.
-Sony's 2018 models, the WF-1000X and WF-SP700N, were the trailblazers, but Apple's AirPods Pro have taken the earbud-sized noise-canceling headphones mainstream.
-That said, there are a handful of other noteworthy models to include active noise cancellation, too.
+The technology used to be restricted to full-size over-ear headphones, but in just the past few years, it's been shrunken down to earbud size.
+Sony's 2018 models, the WF-SP700N and WF-1000X were the trailblazers, but Apple's AirPods Pro have taken the earbud-sized noise-canceling headphones mainstream.
+That said, there are a handful of other noteworthy wireless headphones that include active noise cancellation, too.

-Here are top picks right now, all of which I've personally used.
+Here are top picks of noise-canceling earbuds right now, all of which I've personally used.

 Water-resistant: No.

 Sony hadn't been much of a player in the true wireless (AirPod-style) headphone arena, but its WF-1000XM3 model changed that.
-While this pair of headphones isn't cheap, as far as sound quality, they're the best wireless earbuds at this price, matching and perhaps even exceeding the quality and performance of pricier competitors from Sennheiser, Beats, Master & Dynamic and Bang & Olufsen.
-It also has a feature that those wireless earbuds don't have: active noise cancellation technology to reduce ambient noise.
+While this pair of headphones isn't cheap, as far as audio quality, they're the best noise cancelling wireless earbuds at this price, matching and perhaps even exceeding the quality and performance of pricier competitors from Sennheiser, Beats, Master & Dynamic and Bang & Olufsen.
+It also has a feature that those wireless earbuds don't have: active noise-cancelling technology to reduce ambient noise.

 The WF-1000XM3 has a handful of drawbacks.
 The case is larger than competitors (like Apple), and it's not the best headset for making calls, especially in noisier environments.
 But the biggest red mark is that it's not rated as sweatproof or waterproof.
 That said, I've used it for light workouts with a bit of a sweat at the gym without a problem.
 It offers Bluetooth 5.0 with support for AAC but not aptX.
 Read our Sony WF-1000XM3 review.